In the event series World Science Café, fled and threatened scientists offer insights into their research

 The Philipp Schwartz Initiative was launched by the Alexander von Humboldt Foundation together with the German Federal Foreign Office.
 It enables universities, universities of applied science, and independent research institutions to grant threatened researchers fellowships for research stays in Germany.
 The initiative has been made possible through generous support from the Federal Foreign Office, the Alfried Krupp von Bohlen und Halbach Foundation, the Andrew W. Mellon Foundation, the Fritz Thyssen Foundation, the Gerda Henkel Foundation, the Klaus Tschira Foundation, the Robert Bosch Stiftung, the Stifterverband, and the Stiftung Mercator.

 Film presentation “Science in Exile”„Four researchers, in flight from war.
 They dream of science in a time of peace”

 Wednesday 5th December 2018 6 p.m. at the NTI-lecture hall, building 30.10 at KIT Campus South

 © Nicole Leghissa/TWAS

 The film „Science in Exile“ by Nicole Leghissa portrays researchers from Syria, Yemen and Iraq, who were forced to leave their homeland and to pursue their research in another country.
-The presentation will take place in the context of the World Science Café series of lectures.
-The presentation will be followed by a discussion with affected researchers.
+The presentation took place in the context of the World Science Café series of lectures.
+The presentation was followed by a discussion with affected researchers.
 More information about the film is available on the website of the World Academy of Sciences.